jlbradley1844/jlbradley1844.github.io/_posts/2017-09-12-why-Im-a-jekyll-fan.md

 you're the sort that is used to working on Linux VMs (in my case, I just have a Vagrant image that hosts nothing but Ruby and Jekyll).
 But you'll need to set it up so you can debug your theme.
-Otherwise, you're stuck with a painful development process, as you will be pushing edits on at a time just to see what works - definitely not the right way to go.
+Otherwise, you're stuck with a painful development process, as you will be pushing edits one at a time just to see what works - definitely not the right way to go.

 ### Oh uh - Why Not to Move